arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ### 💫 **Your Turn 5: `RIGHT JOIN` and Equality Condition**

+--{{0}}--
+Let's try a right join next.
+This time, if you would like, you can try `USING` rather than `ON`, but note that in AlaSQL, you have to write `USING` without parentheses.

 Now let's practice a `RIGHT JOIN`.
 As before, we're matching on `subject_id`.

 **disease**